shravsridh/AAK-Tele-Science-Inc.-Test/README.md

    b. _deployment-pod-nginx-T.yaml:_ File to specify configuration for Nginx deployment for pod T<br/>
    c. _deployment-pod-nginx-J.yaml:_ File to specify configuration for Nginx deployment for pod J<br/>

-### If we execute the following commands in the appropriate runtime environment, the scheduling operations required as per the task should be performed:
+### If we execute the following commands in the appropriate runtime environment, the scheduling operations required as per the task rules should be performed:

 1. Check that the 3 cluster nodes A, B, and C exist.